eventbrite/javascript/react/README.md

 }
 ```

-While the two examples above look very similar, the differences make all the difference.
+While the two examples above look very similar, the differences are very important.

 In the _good_ example, we pass the `teamId` to the [`.bind()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) such that when the `onClick` handler is invoked, the `teamId` is the first parameter in `_handleTeamClick`.
 This is accomplished with: `this._handleTeamClick.bind(this, teamId)`.